 Coffee beans contain at least 850 different compounds (1) that contribute to coffee's unique taste and aroma.
 When we talk about the acidity of coffee, we don't necessarily mean a sour or acrid taste.
-Sour coffee is often the result of poor extraction - but thats another topic; we have a solution to your poorly extracted sour coffee here.
+Sour coffee is often the result of poor extraction - but thats another topic.

 Acidity is measured on the pH scale: